PoisotLab/ms_network_prediction/manuscript.md

 [@Coelho2017NeuBio].

 A separate family of methods are based on network embedding (as in the proof-of-concept).
 A network embedding projects each node of the network into a lower-dimensional latent space.
 This enables us to represent the structure of a network, which previously required the $S^2$ dimensions of an adjacency matrix, with a smaller number of dimensions.
-The position of each node in this lower dimensional space is then treated as a latent measurement corresponding to the role of that species in the network [@Becker2020PreWil].
+The position of each node in this lower dimensional space is then treated as a latent measurement corresponding to the role of that species in the network [*e.g.*
+@Poisot2021ImpMam].
 Species close together in the latent space should interact with similar set of species [@Rossberg2006FooWeb; @Rohr2010ModFoo].
-However, these models are sensitive to sampling biases as they are limited to species for which there is already interaction data [@Becker2020PreWil], and as a result a methodological breakthrough is needed to extend these models to species for which there is little or no interaction data.
+However, these models are sensitive to sampling biases as they are limited to species for which there is already interaction data, and as a result a methodological breakthrough is needed to extend these models to species for which there is little or no interaction data.